Dubai vs. Abu Dhabi – Which Is Best For You?

 - In most public places, women are recommended to practice modesty, but you are not required to cover your whole body or head (unless you enter a mosque).

-- There are no laws against drinking alcohol in the UAE: Most hotels have licenses to serve alcohol so that you can drink and dance with your date to your heart’s content.
-Wine can also be purchased in a few stores with licenses.
+- There are laws prohibiting the consumption of alcohol in the UAE.
+Most hotels have licenses to serve alcohol, so that you can drink and dance to your heart’s content.
+Wine can also be purchased in a few stores without a license.

 - It isn’t true that Islam is the only religion allowed.
 The UAE has a large number of worship centers and churches.
 It might take some time to get accustomed to the different days of service (Friday rather than Sunday).